The New York Times

 RESPONSIBILITIES

-Ensured these new features were seamlessly integrated into the existing NYT app, aligning with user needs while maintaining NYT’s brand identity.
+• Ensured these new features were seamlessly integrated into the existing NYT app, maintaining NYT's brand identity

-Aligning with The New York Times Mission 🎯
+Aligning with The New York Times' Mission ๐ŸŽฏ

 The New York Times is dedicated to seeking the truth and helping people understand the world.
 This project aligns with that mission by leveraging AI to present news in a way that is more personalized and engaging.
 By improving content discovery and making news summaries easier to digest, the project ensures that more readers can access high-quality journalism in a way that suits their individual needs.